pschild/smart-home-conx/README.md

 Because of some errors (trouble with lock file after stopping container) a custom Dockerfile based on the original one was created.
 It can be found in `mongodb/Dockerfile`.
 The only change that was made is adding `--journal` to the start command CMD.

+### InfluxDb

+To run an InfluxDb instance on Raspberry Pi 3, the following docker image was used: https://hub.docker.com/r/arm32v7/influxdb/

 ### Helpful commands

 Run `nx g @nrwl/{angular,node,express,nest}:{app,lib} foo` to generate an application/lib.